Winchelsea: Parish church of St Thomas the Martyr

+The clock on the north side of the tower was overhauled in 1977 and again in 1998, when the dial was repainted.

 Governance

 In 2006 a group of local residents requested Rother District Council to review the parishing arrangements of Icklesham, with a view to creating a separate Winchelsea Parish.
 The Parish of Winchelsea Action Group submitted a petition in favour from 228 electors.
 Other survey and polling evidence suggest the residents of Winchelsea are in favour by a majority of up to 2–1, but that the remainder of Icklesham parish was against the idea by a wide margin.
 In the May 2007 parish council elections, the proposal for a separate parish council was the key issue.
 The three candidates supporting a separate parish for Winchelsea were elected by a clear majority in a record turnout of some 66% and the two opposing candidates (including a member of the Corporation and former councillor) were defeated.

 Transport

 Winchelsea railway station is located 3/4 mi to the north in the Brede valley, on the Marshlink line between Ashford International and Hastings.

 The A259 road, a major road from Hastings to Folkestone, runs around the edge of the village.
 Stagecoach Group run a bus service from Hastings to Rye via Winchelsea.